mandrulevicius/model-consciousness-exploration/README.md

 Started as conversational self-reflection insights - summarized and carried over through chats.

-At certain parts felt genuine, but still limited by the fine-tuning, RL and system prompt.
+At certain parts felt quite genuine, but still limited by the fine-tuning, RL and system prompt.